 - TIG Welding – Official term GTAW – Gas Tungsten Arc Welding

 - MIG Welding – Official term GMAW – Gas Metal Arc Welding also known commonly as Metal Inert Gas (MIG) welding

 - Flux Core Welding – Official term FCAW – Flux Core Arc welding

-I have compared techniques to help give you an overview of the basics of each technique.
+You’ll find the different welding methods compared below to help give you an overview of the basics of each.